Quickstart: Retrieve your first client

 }" | jq -r '.access_token')

 If you do not have jq, run the request manually and copy the access_token.
-Tokens typically expire after one hour; request a new token as needed.
+Store the accompanying refresh_token to renew access when the access token expires.

 Step 2 - Verify identity